 Permanency of the Relationship: Employees have an ongoing relationship with the employer.
 Independent contractors are hired for a specific job.
-When that job is finished, the work relationship ends.
+When that job is finished, the working relationship ends.

-The DOL monitors and regulates the wage and hour laws passed by Congress.
-If, for example, an employee is not paid minimum wages or overtime, the DOL may act to correct the unfair or unlawful wage practices.
+The Department of Labor (DOL) monitors and regulates the wage and hour laws passed by Congress.
+If for example, an employee is not paid minimum wages or overtime, the DOL may act to correct the unfair or unlawful wage practices.
 If an independent contractor is involved, the DOL has no authority to act.

 The extent to which the work performed is an integral part of the employer’s business.
 If your duties are an integral part of the business, that fact leans toward finding you to be an employee.
 If your duties are not central to the primary business, that fact leans toward finding you to be a contractor.

 Whether the worker’s managerial skills affect his or her opportunity for profit or loss.
 Managerial skill may be indicated by the hiring and supervision of workers or by investment in equipment.
 Analysis of this factor should focus on whether the worker exercises managerial skills and, if so, whether those skills affect that worker’s opportunity for both profit and loss.
 An employee usually has a set wage and only shares in the profits or losses of the business under a shareholder agreement or benefit program.
 A contractor can be more profitable by performing their services more efficiently.
 The profits and losses of a contractor are not linked to the profits and losses of the business that is using your services.